 Same Sex Marriage and Adoption

 In a healthy marriage where both spouses desire children, adoption is a possibility.
 Unless a spouse is the biological parent, adoption is the only way for him or her to obtain parental rights.
-An adoption attorney with Stewart Law Group can assist with the legal adoption process under Arizona law.
+An adoption attorney with Arizona Law Group can assist with the legal adoption process under Arizona law.

 Before you go, there’s one more thing we need to talk about.